Deaths of four migrants in Channel ‘heartbreaking’, says Foreign Secretary

 “But it just shows we’ve got to stop the boats, we’ve got to stop this illegal trade in human beings.”

+The former prime minister argued that the solution is forcibly removing unauthorised arrivals to Rwanda, with Rishi Sunak’s Bill to get the stalled policy up and running returning to the Commons for crunch votes this week.

-Sir Keir Starmer, who described the incident as a “tragic loss of life”, told Kuenssberg he does not support radical action like the Rwanda plan as argued by Lord Cameron.
+Labour leader Sir Keir Starmer described the incident as a “tragic loss of life” but disputed the solution.

+“I don’t know the details, in a sense we don’t need to know the details.
+To lose your life in a small dinghy or boat in the winter sea in the Channel is just awful,” he told the BBC.

 “I absolutely agree that we need to stop these Channel crossings.